-A Rotary Or Mechanical Dial is an impulse sending device.
+A Rotary Or Mechanical Dial is an impulse-sending device.
 When the subscriber lifts his handset, the D.C. loop is completed and steady current flows through the line provided by the exchange.
-The impulsing cam of the dial breaks the circuit as many times as the number dialed, thus producing pulses of current and sends it over the subscriber's line to the exchange.
+The impulsing cam of the dial breaks the circuit as many times as the number dialed, thus producing pulses of current and sending it over the subscriber's line to the exchange.

 - when dialing, due to the interruption of current clicks are produced and are acceptable.
-The off-normal contacts are used to bypass the speech circuit wh3 current from the exchange flows through them and.
+The off-normal contacts are used to bypass the speech circuit wh3 current from the exchange flows through them.

 - when the contacts close the impedance of the line reduces, hence the current increases.
 The constructional detail of the rotary or mechanical dial is shown in the figure